-2-5 Installing the System into a Rack
+2-5 Rack Mounting Instructions

-This section provides information on installing the SC748 tower/4U rackmount chassis into a rack unit with the rails provided.
+This section provides information on installing the SC828 chassis into a rack unit with the rails provided.
 There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.